Tropical cyclones in India: 1888 Gujarat Cyclone

+1891 Siam Cyclone or port blair cyclone of 1891

-Siam Cyclone has formed in Philippine Sea as depression and made landfall on Philippines.
+A cyclone had formed in Philippine Sea as depression and made landfall on Philippines.
 And continue to its path, developed to Tropical Storm before entered Gulf Of Thailand.
 As it entered, it became typhoon and strengthening into Category-5 Status Tropical Cyclone.
 It made landfall on Thailand and then toward to Port Blair as Category-5 Tropical Cyclone.
 Siam Cyclone had weakening into Category-3 Status before made landfall at Northern India.